Combinatorial Contracts: Introduction

 In this setting, an \emph{optimal} contract, that is, one that maximizes the principal's utility assuming that the agent best responds to the contract, can be computed in time polynomial in $n$ and $m$ (as was already shown in~\cite{GrossmanHart83}).
 The idea is to determine for each action whether the principal can incentivize the agent to take it via linear programming.
 Out of these, the one maximizing the principal's utility will be selected.

-One thing that the classic model does not explicitly capture---a well recognized fact in the Econ literature (cf., the influential multi-tasking paper of Holmstr\"om and Milgrom \cite{HolmstromMilgrom91})---is that typically performing a complex task entails taking a \emph{set} of actions and that the principal's reward as a function of the chosen actions satisfies some form of diminishing returns.
+An important aspect that the classic model does not explicitly capture---a well recognized fact in the economics literature (cf., the influential multi-tasking paper of Holmstr\"om and Milgrom \cite{HolmstromMilgrom91})---is that typically performing a complex task entails taking a \emph{set} of actions and that the principal's reward as a function of the chosen actions satisfies some form of diminishing returns.

 Of course, this could be modeled by the classic model by writing down one meta-action for each of the $2^n$ subsets of actions.
 However, this approach would ignore all structure of the underlying problem and, in particular, following the above blueprint to compute an optimal contract would require considering exponentially many subsets of actions.